aqaPayam/NakhBot/docs/domain/02-entities.md

 #### UserAppeal

-Limited appeal/support action available to banned users.
+Limited ban appeal available to banned users.

+UserAppeal is the canonical MVP mechanism for banned-user appeal.

+Banned users do not create `SupportThread` or `SupportMessage`.

+One UserAppeal is allowed per ban event.

 ### 2.16 Config, Localization, Jobs, and Audit